AlexCitrus/first-circle-bank-app/README.md

 # React Banking Application

 This project is a simple banking application built with React.
 It allows users to perform basic banking operations such as depositing, withdrawing, and transferring money.
+The layout is simple and will be designed properly if needed.

 ## Features